ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 **My Deepest Thanks**

-- The SEGA community: Sega Saturn, Shiro! and SegaXtreme discords
+- The SEGA community: Sega Saturn, Shiro! and SegaXtreme Discords

 - Malenko (for the fantastic Sega Saturn graphics tutorials)